mitre/hipcheck/site/content/docs/guide/debugging/logging.md

 # Logging

-Hipcheck logging is controlled with two environment variables:
+Hipcheck logging is controlled by the environment variable:

 * `HC_LOG` configures what should be logged.
-* `HC_LOG_STYLE` configures the format of the log output.

 ## Filtering Log Messages